 The Valley Land Alliance began in the early 2000s, inspired by retired planner Rudy Platzek and concerned citizens, Charlie Magneson, Glenn Anderson, Rochelle Koch and Jean Okuye.
 They formed a 501(c)3 nonprofit to educate and build coalitions in response to unplanned Central Valley developments on prime farmland.

 Over the years the VLA has created and implemented a number of fun projects focusing on education and awareness.
 Palyliving hosted about 100 urban Palo Alto HS students in rural Livingston annually.
-This ten year project at the Magneson Dairy to educate about farming sustainably - being good water and land stewards.
-Palyliving also taught students about the social injustice suffered by the Japanese-American farmers of the area, most of whom were American citizens, when they were forcibly relocated to internment camps during World War II.)
+This ten year project at the Magneson Dairy Farm educated youth about farming sustainably - being good water and land stewards.
+Palyliving also taught students about the social injustice suffered by the Japanese-American farmers of the area, most of whom were American citizens, when they were forcibly relocated to internment camps during World War II.

 The VLA connected many Japanese farmers and college students by hosting them on local farms while promoting agritourism.
 Local farmer, Nathan Mininger, gave high school students an opportunity to glean sweet potatoes left in his fields; 6,000 pounds were donated annually to the Food Bank for several years.

-The VLA started Country Ventures, which met for three years, They developed a colorful map and playful postcards promoting education and encouraging ag tourism in Merced County.
-Country Ventures also put together created an audio tour and travel cds highlighting the area and marketed it though signs along Hwy 140 and 165.
+The VLA started Country Ventures, which met for three years and developed a colorful map and playful postcards promoting education and encouraging ag tourism in Merced County.
+Country Ventures also created an audio tour highlighting the area and marketed it though signs along Hwy 140 and 165.
 The audio tour links can be found at the bottom of the Resource Page.

 Our education extended to people of all ages and walks of life as thousands attended the Merced County Fair, visiting our large display booth, which often won first place in the Ag Building competition.